codefellows/seattle-ops-401d1/midterm-project/README.md

   - Include all solutions.
 - PD03: STRIDE/DREAD Analysis
 - PD04: Threat Model Technical Report
+  - Threat analyzed using the Lockheed Martin Cyber Kill Chain
+  - Threat modelled into a data flow diagram (DFD) of STRIDE and DREAD
+  - Example tabletop scenario including likely human behaviors of involved parties
   - Thoroughly describe the threat model and adversary behavior in a dedicated document.
 - PD05: Proposed standard operating procedure (SOP) for your NOC or SOC team to better handle the described threat in the future.
   - Follow NIST Risk Management Framework workflow in designing the SOP.